-Qualified candidates are selected for interviews after a thorough review of application materials.
+Qualified applicants are selected for interviews after a thorough review of application materials.
 Those candidates under consideration will be contacted by e-mail to schedule a Zoom interview.
-These virtual meetings are conducted by the Director of Education and Training and Clinical Training Committee.
-The interview process is multifaceted and includes:
+These virtual meetings are conducted by the Director of Clinical Training, Director of Education and Training, and Clinical Training Committee.
+The interview process includes:

-- Structured interview questions to assess clinical competencies - Inquiry of clinical areas of interest, training/career goals, and theoretical orientation(s)
+- Structured interview questions to assess clinical competencies - Inquiry of clinical areas of interest, training/career goals, and theoretical orientation(s) - Completion of a sample case conceptualization addressing diagnostic impressions and treatment recommendations (directions provided within initial interview scheduling email; conceptualization submitted via email prior to interview date)